-Students will begin meeting with the DCT and their Major Professor during the spring of the year prior to submitting applications for internship and will have periodic meetings throughout this year until internship application has been completed.
+Students will begin meeting with the DCT and their Major Professor during the spring of the year prior to submitting applications for internship (i.e., typically the spring of year 3) and will have periodic meetings throughout this year until internship application has been completed.
 Because applying for internships involves a great deal of preparation (comparable to applying to graduate school) and internships have different deadlines, supporting materials for applications should be prepared ahead of time.
 The purpose of these meetings will be to provide students with an overview of the internship application process and to begin working on tasks that students will need to be successful internship applicants (e.g., evaluating clinical hours; completing required essays, cover letters, CV, and other application materials; etc.).
-Graduate students usually apply to a number of internship sites across the country and are required to apply for internships that are accredited by the American Psychological Association.
+Graduate students usually apply to a number of internship sites across the country and are required to apply for some internships that are accredited by the American Psychological Association.
 The Association of Psychology Postdoctoral and Internship Centers (APPIC) publishes an online directory of internship and postdoctoral sites which may be useful in identifying where to apply.
 The listing is available through www.appic.org.
+See AsUlearn Projects PsyD Internship Application Preparation for relevant resources.